Kevinovitz/TryHackMe_Writeups/adventofcyber2023/adventofcyber2023.md

 ### Day 10 Inject the Halls with EXEC Queries

+In this task we are looking into the defaced website and try to hack back into the server using SQL injection techniques.

 1. Manually navigate the defaced website to find the vulnerable search form.
 What is the first webpage you come across that contains the gift-finding feature?